The Master and Margarita (2024 film): Production

 In 2018, the film was announced as being in production, with two major Russian producers helming the project: Ruben Dishdishyan and Igor Tolstunov.
 Nikolai Lebedev was set to direct.
 By 2020, however, the project still had not taken off.
 At some point, Lebedev had left the project.

 Instead, Michael Lockshin, director of The Silver Skates, co-wrote a new script with Roman Kantor in 2020 and directed the film in 2021.
 The new script intertwined the novel with Bulgakov's life.
 The film had a working title Woland.
 The producers were Ruben Dishdishyan, Igor Tolstunov and Leonard Blavatnik.
 40% of the funding was provided by the Cinema Foundation of Russia.

 In July 2021 it was announced that August Diehl will be playing Woland.

 Filming began in July 2021 in Moscow, St. Petersburg, and Malta, and concluded in October 2021.

 Mars Media announced that the film would be released on January 1, 2023, with Universal Pictures acting as distributor.

-In August 2022, it was announced that the release date would be pushed to late 2023, due to Universal Pictures leaving Russia over the Russian invasion of Ukraine and problems with funding the film's post-production.
-In July 2023, it was announced that the film would be pushed once again to 25 January 2024.
+In August 2022, it was announced that the release date would be pushed to late 2023, due to Universal Pictures leaving Russia over the 2022 Russian invasion of Ukraine and problems with funding the film's post-production.

+In July 2023, it was announced that the films' release would be pushed once again - to 2024.
+The release date of January 25, 2024 was announced just a short time before the film came out.

-In April 2023 it was announced that the title of the film would change from Woland to The Master and Margarita.
+In April 2023 it was announced that the title of the film would be The Master and Margarita.
+Originally the title Woland was floated as a possible one for the CIS release, while The Master and Margarita was the international title.

 The characters in the film speak in Russian, German, Latin and Aramaic.